nightscout/nightscout.github.io/docs/vendors/railway/new_user2.md

 > The developer plan allows you to run Nightscout [for free](https://docs.railway.app/reference/plans#developer-plan-offering)
 > Migration process is really simple
 > You can use a local Mongo database, cost is $0.000231 / GB / Minute
+> The developer [plan](https://docs.railway.app/reference/plans) is meant for hobbyist workloads

 **Cons**: